ClementNdome/agri_insight/README.md

 ### Common Issues

 1. **GDAL/GEOS Library Errors**
-   - Ensure GDAL and GEOS are properly installed
-   - Check library paths in environment variables
+   - Confirm installation and environment variables.
+   - Test with `gdalinfo --version`.

 2. **Google Earth Engine Authentication**
-   - Verify credentials file path
-   - Check project ID configuration
+   - Check credentials file permissions and project API enablement.
-   - Ensure Earth Engine API is enabled
+   - Run `ee.Authenticate()` in shell for verification.

 3. **Database Connection Issues**
-   - Verify PostgreSQL is running
+   - Verify PostgreSQL service status and credentials.
-   - Check database credentials
-   - Ensure PostGIS extension is installed
+   - Ensure PostGIS is enabled: `SELECT PostGIS_Version();`.

 4. **Celery Task Issues**
-   - Verify Redis is running
-   - Check Celery worker logs
+   - Check Redis connectivity.
-   - Ensure task imports are correct
+   - Review worker logs: `celery -A agri_insight inspect stats`.

 ## Contributing

-1. Fork the repository
+1. Fork the repository.
-2. Create a feature branch
+2. Create a feature branch (`git checkout -b feature/new-feature`).
-3. Make your changes
+3. Commit changes (`git commit -m "Add new feature"`).
-4. Add tests for new functionality
+4. Add tests and ensure they pass.
-5. Submit a pull request
+5. Push and open a pull request.

 ## License

-This project is licensed under the MIT License - see the LICENSE file for details.
+This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

 ## Support

-For support and questions:
-- Create an issue in the repository
-- Check the documentation
+For questions or issues:
+- Open a GitHub issue.
-- Review the troubleshooting section
+- Consult the documentation.
+- Join our community forum (link to be added).

 ## Acknowledgments

-- Google Earth Engine team for providing satellite data access
+- Google Earth Engine team for satellite data access.
-- Django and GeoDjango communities
-- Leaflet and other open-source mapping libraries
+- Django, GeoDjango, and open-source geospatial communities.
-- PostGIS and PostgreSQL communities
+- Leaflet.js and mapping library contributors.
+- PostgreSQL and PostGIS developers for robust spatial support.

+Thank you for using AgriInsight!
+For monetization inquiries or custom integrations, contact [support@agriinsight.com](mailto:info@spationex.com).